OCLC CONTENTdm Community Center and Documentation

 CONTENTdm now includes a preservation archive

-Ensure secure, managed storage and monitoring for your master files and digital originals.
+Ensure secure, managed storage and monitoring for your digital originals.
 CONTENTdm’s preservation archive provides digital preservation of all your digital files, and it is fully integrated into your digital collection workflow.
-You can be sure your library's master files and digital originals are securely stored in a purpose-built environment.
+You can be sure your library's digital originals are securely stored in a purpose-built environment.
 The preservation archive is a specially designed system in a controlled operating environment dedicated to the ongoing managed storage of digital content.

 Need professional digitization services?